Generic Name: betaxolol (be-TAX-oh-lol)

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Betaxolol drops is a beta-blocker for use in the eye.
+Betaxolol drops are a beta-blocker for use in the eye.
 It works by decreasing fluid production and pressure inside the eye.

 Do NOT use betaxolol drops if: